XuchenSun/SomeTips-of-project-management/README.md

 ***Abandon too tough things, keep on development and iteration for the product***

 The result maybe seem like a bit ugly, but don't worry.
 The power of iteration is huge.
 So a good idea is to keep on changing it until feeling good.

+Don't worry about the tough things.
+Probably, it can not be solved in this time.
+However, if the developers focus on this problem, it will be easy in many days.